 Need Help Filing for Stepparent or Relative Adoption, or Just Have Questions?

 We’re here to help you.
 Adopting a child who’s a stepchild or relative can be an emotional process, and the legal proceedings require know-how and expertise.

-Canton attorneys Amanda Speights and Jennifer Geller are experts in family law, with years of experience advocating for children and families in Cherokee County.
+Canton attorney Amanda Speights is an expert in family law, with years of experience advocating for children and families in Cherokee County.
 Call us at (770) 479-1500 to set up a confidential and free consultation today.
 We are available nights and weekends to help you.